The UK eCKD Guide

 • Bicarbonate level - bicarbonate levels fall as renal function declines.
 Sodium bicarbonate is often used in these patients.

 • Haemoglobin – if low, exclude non-renal causes.
-Management of "renal" anaemia can include the provision of iron and the use of erythropoiesis stimulating agents. (see more on anaemia)
+Management of "renal" anaemia can include the provision of iron and the use of erythropoiesis stimulating agents. (see more on anaemia in the complications of advanced CKD section)

 • Calcium and phosphate - Secondary hyperparathyroidism (SHPT) is frequently encountered in these patients.
 Management is multifaceted and can include dietary phosphate restriction and oral phosphate binders.
 Nutritional vitamin D (cholecalciferol) supplementation should be used where indicated, activated vitamin D (calcitriol or alfacalcidol) should be reserved for patients with SHPT that is severe or progressing towards severe.